Reinforcing RCTs with Multiple Priors while Learning about External Validity: Analytical Results

+The middle expression is simply the mean of outcome computed with respect to the PM's subjective PDF of $y$ constructed using the aggregate beliefs at time $t$, $\int_{\Theta} p_{\theta}(\cdot) \mu^{\alpha}_{t}(d,x)(d\theta)$.
+The right-most expression shows that such mean is the weighted average of the posterior mean for each source.

-In this section, we derive analytical results for the Gaussian model presented in Section \ref{sec:specific}.
-But before we do so, a bit of housekeeping is required.
+In this section, we establish some finite sample properties of this quantity, such as the rate at which it concentrates around the true average effect.
+Before we do so, a bit of housekeeping is required.
 Moving forward, we will omit $x$ from the notation and derive our results for $|\mathbb{X}| = 1$.
-Given our assumptions, we learn the fundamentals for each $x \in \mathbb{X}$ by treating them as separate and independent problems.
-Thus, we can extend all our results to the case of $|\mathbb{X}| >1$ by taking the relevant quantities (e.g. $\theta(d)$, $Y(d)$, etc.) as vectors of dimension $|\mathbb{X}|$.
-Furthermore, to derive the results below we will need some assumptions on the (true) distribution of the potential outcomes.
-Thus, we impose the following assumption: \begin{assumption} (i) There exists a $\upsilon < \infty$ such that for any $\lambda >0$ and any $d \in \mathbb{D}$, $E[e^{ \lambda (Y(d) - \theta(d))} ] \leq e^{ \upsilon \sigma(d)^{2} \lambda^{2}}$ where $\sigma(d)^{2} : = Var(Y(d))$; (ii) $Y(d)$ admits a PDF, denoted as $f_{d}$ that has full-support. \end{assumption} Part (i) of this assumption imposes that $Y(d)$ is sub-gaussian, which loosely speaking, ensures that the probability $Y(d)$ takes large values decays at the same rate as the Normal does.
+Given our assumptions, we can learn the fundamentals for each $x \in \mathbb{X}$ by treating them as separate and independent problems.
+Thus, we can extend all our results to the case of $|\mathbb{X}| >1$ by treating the relevant quantities (e.g. $\theta(d)$, $Y(d)$, etc.) as vectors of dimension $|\mathbb{X}|$.
+Furthermore, to derive the results below we will need some assumptions on the (true) distribution of the potential outcomes, \begin{assumption} There exists a $\upsilon < \infty$ such that for any $\lambda >0$ and any $d \in \mathbb{D}$, $E[e^{ \lambda (Y(d) - \theta(d))} ] \leq e^{ \upsilon \sigma(d)^{2} \lambda^{2}}$ where $\sigma(d)^{2} : = Var(Y(d))$. \end{assumption} This assumption imposes that $Y(d)$ is sub-gaussian, which, in effect, ensures that the probability $Y(d)$ takes large values decays at the same rate as the Normal does.
 Sub-gaussianity plays two roles in our results.
 First, it ensures that some higher moments, like the variance, exist.
-Second, and more importantly, it is used to derive how fast the average outcome concentrates around certain population quantities (see Lemma \ref{lem:concentration.avgt} in the Appendix \ref{app:concentration.alpha.zeta}).
-We could relax this assumption, but at the cost of getting slower concentration rates; see Remark \ref{rem:sub-gaussian} in the Appendix \ref{app:concentration.alpha.zeta} for more details.
-Part (ii) of the assumption is necessary for characterizing the properties of the stochastic process for the experiment's data.
+Second, and more importantly, it is used to derive how fast the average outcome concentrates around certain population quantities (see Lemma \ref{lem:Azzuma} in the Appendix \ref{app:ConcentrationInequalities}).
+We could relax this assumption, but at the cost of getting slower concentration rates; see Remark \ref{rem:sub-gaussian} in that appendix for more details.

-We now begin by presenting a key proposition that characterizes the dependence structure of the experiment's data.